Basic Needs

 Disaster Relief Resources

-If you are a student (enrolled in Winter or Spring 2025), or an SMC career employee, whose home was lost in the Southern California Wildfires, and are hoping for financial assistance, please click on the appropriate application below.
+If you are a student (enrolled in Spring 2025) whose home or work was impacted or lost in the Southern California Wildfires, or an SMC career employee, whose home was lost or impacted) and are hoping for financial assistance, please click on the appropriate application below.

 Elder Support